leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 - Node backend
 - Xero Node SDK (for all API calls and authentication)
 - NO data persistence or database (I don't want users information or tokens) and that's why every time you need to re-auth manually
+- [Localstorage](https://stackoverflow.com/questions/17139519/what-is-localstorage) to hold your API key (expires after 30 minutes and deletes on error / disconnect from Xero button click)

 ## Use cases